 Steel angular shapes become a lightweight structure, unfolding and connecting different spaces, embracing the three volumes and providing a unifying image of the whole.

-Several elevated walkways connect the buildings ending up on the roof with a special relevance, on the one hand is the culmination of the exhibition, becoming a multifunctional terrace from which contemplate the undulating landscape, and on the other hand its reverse shape allows a neutral light to come through the interior spaces.
+Several elevated walkways connect the buildings, ending up on the roof with a special relevance.
+This is the culmination of the exhibition, a multifunctional terrace from which visitors contemplate the unfolding landscape; also, its reverse shape allows a neutral light to come through the interior spaces.

-The main volume, used for machinery in the old days, is drilled on the interior to house a central atrium around which visitors can move and view the showrooms.
-This high-rise space becomes the heart of the museum and is the reference point and the entry point, which articulates the internal pathway.
+The main volume, used for machinery in the old days, is drilled on the interior to house a central atrium around which visitors can stroll and view the showrooms.
+This high-rise space becomes the heart of the museum, and is the reference point and the entry point, which articulates the internal pathway.